vangoghworldwide/linkedart/README.md

 ```
 [JSON-LD playground](https://json-ld.org/playground/#startTab=tab-nquads&json-ld=https%3A%2F%2Fraw.githubusercontent.com%2Fvangoghworldwide%2Flinkedart%2Fmaster%2Fexamples%2Fjsonld%2Fauction_lot.jsonld) | [RDF/XML](https://github.com/vangoghworldwide/linkedart/blob/master/examples/rdfxml/auction_lot.rdf.xml)

 The set of objects that are auctioned contain the actual works as the members.
-It may also have various other aspect related to the auction, such as a lot number or information related to prices (dimension).
+The set may have information about the lot number or information related to prices (so called dimensions).
 ```json
 {
   "@context": "https://linked.art/ns/v1/linked-art.json",